-- (1) Advise the USD(P&R) and consult with the General Counsel of the Department of Defense (GC, DoD) regarding the provision of EIS and related services. - (2) Oversee development of provider workload standards and performance levels to determine staffing requirements for EIS and related services.
-The standards shall take into account the provider training needs, the requirements of this part, and the additional time required to provide EIS and related services in schools and the natural environments, and for the coordination with other DoD Components. - (3) Establish and maintain an automated data system to support the operation and oversight of the Military Departments' delivery of EIS and related services. - (4) Assign geographical areas of responsibility for providing EIS and related services under the purview of healthcare providers to the Military Departments.
-Periodically review the alignment of geographic areas to ensure that resource issues (e.g., base closures) are considered in the cost-effective delivery of services. - (5) Establish a system for measuring EIS program outcomes for children and their families. - (6) Resolve disputes among the DoD Components providing EIS. - (c) The Director, Tricare Management Activity, under the authority, direction, and control of the ASD(HA), shall identify representatives to serve on the DoD-CC. - (d) The Director, DoD Education Activity (DoDEA), under the authority, direction, and control of the USD(P&R), and through the ASD(R&FM), in accordance with DoD Directive 5124.02, shall ensure that: - (1) Children who meet the enrollment eligibility criteria of 20 U.S.C.
+(1) Advise the USD(P&R) and consult with the General Counsel of the Department of Defense (GC, DoD) regarding the provision of EIS and related services.

+- (2) Oversee development of provider workload standards and performance levels to determine staffing requirements for EIS and related services.
+The standards shall take into account the provider training needs, the requirements of this part, and the additional time required to provide EIS and related services in schools and the natural environments, and for the coordination with other DoD Components and other service providers, indirect services including analysis of data, development of the IFSP, transition planning, and designing interventions and accommodations. - (3) Establish and maintain an automated data system to support the operation and oversight of the Military Departments' delivery of EIS and related services. - (4) Assign geographical areas of responsibility for providing EIS and related services under the purview of healthcare providers to the Military Departments.
+Periodically review the alignment of geographic areas to ensure that resource issues (e.g., base closures) are considered in the cost-effective delivery of services. - (5) Establish a system for measuring EIS program outcomes for children and their families. - (6) Resolve disputes among the DoD Components providing EIS. - (c) The Director, Defense Health Agency (DHA), under the authority, direction, and control of the ASD(HA), shall identify representatives to serve on the DoD-CC. - (d) The Director, DoD Education Activity (DoDEA), under the authority, direction, and control of the USD(P&R), and through the ASD(R&FM), in accordance with DoD Directive 5124.02, shall ensure that: - (1) Children who meet the enrollment eligibility criteria of 20 U.S.C.
 921-932 or 10 U.S.C.
-2164 are identified and referred for evaluation if they are suspected of having disabilities, and are afforded appropriate procedural safeguards in accordance with the IDEA and implementing guidance authorized by this part. - (2) Children who meet the enrollment eligibility criteria of 20 U.S.C.
+2164 are identified and referred for evaluation if they are suspected of having disabilities, and are afforded appropriate procedural safeguards in accordance with the IDEA and implementing guidance authorized by this part.

+(2) Children who meet the enrollment eligibility criteria of 20 U.S.C.
 921-932 or 10 U.S.C.
 2164 shall be evaluated in accordance with the IDEA and implementing guidance authorized by this part, as needed.
 If found eligible for special education and related services, they shall be provided a FAPE in accordance with an IEP, with services delivered in the least restrictive environment and procedural safeguards in accordance with the requirements of the IDEA and implementing guidance authorized by this part.